Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 A. Two-way process

-Great communication involves both speaking and listening.
+Great communication involves both speaking and listening, or expressing and receiving.
 The goal is to develop a shared understanding of the information being disclosed.

 The parties also recognise that the roles of speaker and listener are fluid.
 Just as you speak and impart information, you should listen in turn for feedback as the recipient digests the information.
 The listener can provide visual and other indicators that they are following on.
 They can also check their understanding by asking questions.

-While the saying “think before you speak” feels cliché, preparation and thought are essential to good communication.
+While the saying “think before you speak” feels cliché, preparation and thought are essential to communicate effectively.
 An accomplished speaker thinks carefully about the content of their message and their objective, who the recipient is, and how best to communicate with the particular audience.
+They even adjust their body language to capture and retain the audience’s attention.

 Importance of Good Communication Skills